uli28/ng-dev/Labs/L1-Fundamentals/readme.md

-# Food App -Food List
+# Food App - Food List

 Implement a food list with a simple edit from.
 Do not invest too much time in formatting.
 We will use Angular Material later on.